Skip to content

-More and more organizations are prioritizing the need to create a people-first culture, and specifically an environment centered on listening to and valuing employees' needs.
+Mental health disorders affect nearly 1 billion people worldwide — 13% of the global population — and the workplace is not insulated from this reality.
+Organizations that fail to address employee mental health face measurable costs: the global economy loses $1 trillion each year from untreated anxiety and depression alone.
 As we have written previously, this involves fostering more genuine connections with employees, which includes providing them with a sense of purpose and belonging while also addressing their well-being, safety, and mental health.

 The need for such reflection is critical: nearly 1 billion people around the world – 13% of the global population — are living with a mental health disorder, according to a joint release by the World Health Organization and the World Federation for Mental Health.

-Before delving further into the details, it’s important to understand how a term like “mental health” is formally defined by the major organizations that track and measure it.
+The major organizations that track and measure mental health each define it in ways that connect directly to the workplace.
 The World Health Organization defines mental health as “a state of well-being in which an individual realizes his or her own abilities, can cope with the normal stresses of life, can work productively, and is able to make a contribution to his or her community.”
 The Centers for Disease Control and Prevention adds that mental health “includes emotional, psychological, and social well-being (and) it affects how we think, feel, and act.”

 1. Create a Psychologically Safe Work Environment and Culture